apache/mahout/README.txt

  See https://cwiki.apache.org/MAHOUT/quickstart.html

-To compile the sources run 'mvn clean install'
-To run all the tests run 'mvn test'
+To compile the sources run 'mvn -DskipTests clean install' To run all the tests run 'mvn test'
 To setup your ide run 'mvn eclipse:eclipse' or 'mvn idea:idea' For more info on maven see http://maven.apache.org